Pore-scale imaging of hydrogen and methane storage in fractured aquifer rock: The impact of gas type on relative permeability: Materials and methods

 \subsection{Experimental setup and procedure}

 The experimental setup is shown in figure \ref{setup}.
 Brine and gas are co-injected at increasing gas fractional flows to measure the drainage relative permeability, while keeping the constant total flow rate of 0.1 ml min$^{-1}$.
 Brine (wetting phase) is delivered using dual syringe Brine pump (Vindum Engineering VP12K).
 Gas (nonwetting phase) is injected using a syringe Gas pump (ISCO 500D pump).
-Due to highly flammable nature of hydrogen and methane, the gas pump was stored inside a low-oxygen ($<$ 4 $\%$) safety cabinet.
+To minimize capillary end effects, \SI{2}{\milli\metre} glass bead packs were placed at both the inlet and outlet of the core as fluid distributors.
+Due to highly flammable nature of hydrogen and methane, the gas pump was stored inside a low-oxygen (< 4 $\%$) safety cabinet.
 The detailed experimental procedure is as follows: